PJWalker/daggerheart/content/Roll Tables/Wild Magic Surges.md

-If rolled with fear roll a d100:
+If rolled with fear, roll `dice:1d100`:

 1. For the next hour, you can see invisible creatures
 2. You are immune to the effects of alcohol for the next 1d6 days